Meet Sunday Red: Tiger Woods’ new apparel brand in collaboration with TaylorMade

 Or should I say: Sunday Red.

-Next week, Tiger Woods will debut his new apparel brand, called Sunday Red and created in a collaboration with one of his equipment sponsors, TaylorMade Golf.
+Tiger Woods has debuted his new apparel brand, called Sunday Red and created in a collaboration with one of his equipment sponsors, TaylorMade Golf.
 The trademark for the brand was filed in December, shortly after Woods and Nike jointly announced a break up after 27 years of working together and hundreds of millions -- if not billions -- in sales.

+Tiger Woods and TaylorMade debut the new Sun Day Red line.
+What do you think of the logo and preview pieces? pic.twitter.com/7ZC5u8tnn0

 The reason for the brand name is pretty obvious: Tiger Woods has long worn red shirts on Sundays, and it's become an iconic look -- not just in golf but in all of sports.